profK/MahiGames/README.md

 by a quadruple of values that the reels will land on that could easily be provided from a server.
 It is resizable and automatically adjusts for any reasonably sized screen.

-See the game and engine code for detaisl on how it works.
+See the game and engine code for details on how it works.

 Future work would include real art, more sounds, button animation and an exciting pay off animation.